 - Suggested additional homework will also be available.

-- Please can homework books be handed back in on the following Thursday.
+- Please can homework books be handed back in on the following Friday.

 Our Class Agreement

 We will always show respect for everyone and everything.